Sound Automation of Magic Wands (extended version): Background and Motivation

 \section{Background and Motivation}

 In this section, we present the necessary background for this paper.
 We use \emph{implicit dynamic frames}~\cite{SmansEA09} to represent SL assertions, since both existing automatic verifiers that support wands (VerCors and Viper) are based on it.
-There is a known strong correspondence between SL and implicit dynamic frames~\cite{ParkinsonSummers12}. \asout{\secref{subsec:idf_background} introduces the necessary background on implicit dynamic frames. \secref{subsec:tree_example} presents a typical example where wands are essential. \secref{subsec:wand_annot} presents the two kinds of annotations used to direct proofs with wands in VerCors and Viper. \secref{subsec:footprint_infer_base} presents the approach currently implemented in Viper, which provides automation for packaging wands.
-In particular, \secref{subsec:footprint_infer_base} demonstrates why this state-of-the-art approach is incorrect and can lead to unsound verification.}
+There is a known strong correspondence between SL and implicit dynamic frames~\cite{ParkinsonSummers12}.